intagaming/video-scripts/token-storage.md

 yourself to Google, saying that "Here is my account, and I own it.
 Now log me in."
 Google, in OAuth's terms, is known as the Authorization Service.

 Let's introduce another service, YouTube.
-You log in your Google account to use YouTube.
+You log into your Google account to use YouTube.
 You **authorize** YouTube to access your YouTube data, but not the Gmail data.
 Similarly, you only authorize Google Calendar to manage calendar, not uploading videos to YouTube.
 YouTube, in OAuth's terms, is known as the Client, as in the Client of the Google Authorization Server.

-When using third party applications like Spotify, if you wish to login to Spotify using a Google account, you would authenticate yourself to the Authorization Server (in this case, Google), and there will be a screen for you to grant authorizations to Spotify, or in other words, saying what Spotify can do with your Google account.
+When signing-in a third party application with a Google Account, for example Spotify, you would authenticate yourself to the Authorization Server (in this case, Google), and there will be a screen for you to grant authorizations to Spotify, or in other words, saying what Spotify can do with your Google account.
+Some apps might not care about your Google data, so they don't ask for permissions explicitly, thus after logging in or selecting your account, you're just redirected back immediately.

 [...]

 Then, after authenticating with Google and authorizing for the Spotify app about what Google data it can access, you will be redirected back to Spotify.
 In the background, Spotify receives a code from Google, called Authorization Code.
-Spotify uses this Code, sends it to Google, and get back an Access Token.
-The OAuth flow is complete.
+Spotify uses this Code, sends it to Google, and gets back an Access Token.
+The OAuth flow is now complete.

 This OAuth flow is called the Authorization Code flow.
-I will be releasing another video talking about OAuth and how it works (trust me I've got a lot to tell about OAuth), but for now just get a basic idea of OAuth.
+I'll be releasing another video talking about OAuth and how it works (trust me I've got a lot to tell about OAuth), but for now just get a basic idea of OAuth.

 ### Refresh Token

-So, there is this thing in OAuth that you might have heard before, and that's a Refresh Token.
+You may have heard this term somewhere before, it's called Refresh Token.

-Remember that after you login you would receive an Access Token?
-It had a not-short lifetime.
+Remember that after you login you'd receive an Access Token?
+It must have an expiration date because if it leaks, it would grant permanent access to anyone who possesses that token.
+And, it had a not-short lifetime.
 Why is it not-short?
 Because you don't want your user to login again every 10 minutes, don't you?
 So it might be set to 7 days, or 30 days, depending on the service.

 Now, OAuth presents this Refresh Token term, that refers to the token that you would use to get a new Access Token when it expires.
 If your 30-day Access Token expires, you can use your Refresh Token to get a new one that lasts another 30 days.
-But that's not why it's invented to solve.
+But that's not what it's invented to solve.

 When you log in, you will be issued an Access Token and a Refresh Token.
 The Access Token will be valid for a very short time, and the Refresh Token will be